How to Stop Harassing Calls from 781-566-8000: Your Legal Rights are Reserved

 Legal Protections Under the FDCPA

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that protects consumers from abusive practices by debt collectors.
 This law ensures that collectors like CCS must follow specific rules, such as not calling before 8 a.m. or after 9 p.m., and they can’t use threats, harassment, or offensive language.
 If CCS violates any of these rules, they are breaking the law.
+The law also prohibits contacting third parties, such as your employer or family, without your consent, except to locate you.

 The FDCPA also gives you the right to dispute the debt.
 You can send a written dispute if you believe the debt isn’t yours or the amount is incorrect.
 Once you do, CCS must halt their collection efforts until they can prove the debt is valid.
 This step is crucial in protecting yourself from paying a debt you may not owe.
+This validation process typically involves sending documentation, such as a copy of the original agreement or billing records, to confirm the debt.

 What to Do If CCS is Harassing You